-Linux and Unix xhost command
+Linux xhost command

 xhost is a server access control program for X. It is used to add and delete host names or user names to the list allowed to make connections to the X server.
 In the case of hosts, this provides a rudimentary form of privacy control and security.
 It is only sufficient for a workstation (single user) environment, although it does limit the worst abuses in other cases.
 Environments which require more sophisticated measures should implement the user-based mechanism or use the hooks in the protocol for passing other authentication data to the server.